ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-06-CAD_Basics_-_Fully_Defining_Sketches_with_Dimensions-_Education_Chapter_1_Lesson_6.md

 ---

-A) Makes two lines parallel
+A) Creates a tangent relationship

-B) Forces two points to occupy the same location in space
+B) Makes two lines parallel

-C) Creates a tangent relationship
+C) Forces two points to occupy the same location in space

 D) Measures the distance between two points

 ---

-Forces two points to occupy the same location in space
+C) Forces two points to occupy the same location in space

 ///